HamRadioTools/hamradio_tools/docs/protocol/filter-blacklist.md

 - drop spots outside amateur radio bands.
 - drop invalid modes or frequencies.
-- block weather broadcasts from untrusted nodes.
+- block weather broadcasts from untrusted and/or unknown nodes.
 - avoid forwarding private club data to the global core.
-- only forward satellites to specific topics.

-Filtering Rules are implemented as routing logic at both:
+Filtering Rules are implemented as routing logic at core layer only.
+Clubs are open to implement similar control mechanism and if clubs require support RCLDX Core team will support the clubs.

-- Core layer
-- Club layer

 These filters ensure network hygiene and reduce noise.

 ### 3.1.
 Structural filters

 #### 3.1.1 Message type Filters

-Club or core nodes may allow/deny:
+Both clubs and/or core nodes may allow/deny:

 - spot
 - chat